 Despite interest from the likes of Deportivo and Atlético Madrid, it was Lyon who signed Dhorasoo for just over £6 million in 1998, with manager Bernard Lacombe identifying the slight and silky playmaker as a potential star.
 With the goals of Alain Cavéglia and the guile of Philippe Violeau, Lyon secured a third-place finish that saw Dhorasoo settle quickly in the Rhône valley.

-Despite Sonny Anderson leading the goalscoring charts for L’OL for the next two years, Lyon could only improve on their previous finish by one place, with Réynald Denouiex’s Nantes the runaway league victors in 2001.
+Despite Sonny Anderson leading the goalscoring charts for L’OL for the next two years, Lyon could only improve on their previous finish by one place, with Réynald Denouiex’s Nantes the runaway league winners in 2001.

 The year before, the ineffectual Lacombe had been replaced by technical director and future Spurs flop Jacques Santini.
 For Dhorasoo, the impact was immediate, with the manager banishing him to Bordeaux on a season-long loan after a ‘disagreement’.
 It was the first glimpse into a fiery temperament that would see Dhorasoo clash continuously with authority throughout his career.